telefonicaid/fiware-cosmos/doc/deployment_examples/sinfonier/feeding_sinfonier.md

 * Entity: Book1
 * Attributes: Title, Pages and Price.

-1. Check if `Orion` is running properly, asking `Orion` for its version:
+1. Check if Orion is running properly, asking Orion for its version:
   ```
   curl -X GET http://localhost:1026/version
   ```
+  (Note that `curl` is just one option for sending the requests).

 2. Create a subscription to the entity `Book1`
   ```